-- 1. Foster Parents shall be responsible for providing the level of supervision, care, and treatment necessary to ensure the safety and well-being of each child placed into their home, taking into account the child's age, individual differences and abilities, surrounding circumstances, hazards and risks. - 2.
+- 1. Foster parents shall be responsible for providing the level of supervision, care, and treatment necessary to ensure the safety and well-being of each child placed into their home, taking into account the child's age, individual differences and abilities, surrounding circumstances, hazards, and risks. - 2.
 Foster parents shall provide each child with adequate and nutritious food. - 3.
-Foster parents shall provide regular activities to promote the physical, social, intellectual, spiritual, and emotional development of the children in care. - 4.
-Foster parents shall provide each child their own clothing that is clean, well-fitted, seasonal, appropriate to age and gender, and comparable to community standards. - 5.
-Foster parents shall allow foster children to acquire and keep personal belongings. - 6.
-Foster parents shall fully cooperate with the child placement agency's case plan for each foster child, including visitation. - 7 Foster parents shall provide routine transportation for each child. - 8.
-Foster parents shall participate in case planning and case plan reviews. - 9.
-Foster parents shall attend school conferences concerning a foster child, and shall notify the placing agency of any situations that may affect the case plan or require agency involvement. - 10.
-Foster parents shall notify the child placement agency promptly of serious illness, injury, or unusual circumstances affecting the health, safety, or welfare of the foster child. - 11.
-Foster parents shall cooperate with the child placement agency and the Licensing Unit in conducting inspections and investigations, and shall provide information required to verify compliance with rules. - 12.
+Foster parents shall provide regular activities to promote the physical, social, intellectual, spiritual, and emotional development of the children incare. - 4.
+Foster parents shall provide each child their own clothing that is clean, well-fitted, seasonal, appropriate to age and gender, and comparable tocommunity standards. - 5.
+Foster parents shall allow foster children to acquire and keep personalbelongings. - 6.
+Foster parents shall fully cooperate with the child placement agency's caseplan for each foster child, including visitation. - 7.
+Foster parents shall provide routine transportation for each child.

+- 8. Foster parents shall participate in case planning and case plan reviews. - 9.
+Foster parents shall attend school conferences concerning a foster childand shall notify the placing agency of any situations that may affect thecase plan or require agency involvement. - 10.
+Foster parents shall notify the child placement agency promptly of seriousillness, injury, or unusual circumstances affecting the health, safety, or welfare of the foster child. - 11.
+Foster parents shall cooperate with the child placement agency and the Licensing Unit in conducting inspections and investigations and shall provide information required to verify compliance with rules. - 12.
 Foster parents shall maintain absolute confidentiality of private information about each foster child and the birth family. - 13.
-The foster parents shall give advance notice to the agency of any major changes that affect the life and circumstances of the foster family, including a change of residence, whenever possible. - 14.
-Foster parents shall keep periodic photographs, a record of the child's memberships, activities, and participation in extracurricular school or church activities, trophies, awards, ribbons, etc. for each foster child.
-These items shall be offered and or returned to the child upon change in placement.

-- 15. The foster parents shall be provided with a written list of duties clearly detailing their responsibilities. - 16.
+Foster parents shall give advance notice to the agency of any majorchanges that affect the life and circumstances of the foster family, including a change of residence, whenever possible. - 14.
+Foster parents shall keep the following items, including without limitation, periodic photographs, a record of the child's memberships, activities, and participation in extracurricular school or church activities, trophies, awards, and ribbons for each foster child.
+These items shall be provided to the child upon change in placement. - 15.
+Foster parents shall be provided with a written list of duties clearly detailing their responsibilities. - 16.
 Foster parents shall be responsible for implementing in-home treatment strategies specified in each child's treatment plan. - 17.
 Foster parents shall keep an ongoing written record of each child's behavior and progress toward treatment goals. - 18.
-The foster parents shall ensure that each child has sufficient sleep for his/her age and physical condition. - 19.
-Each child shall be instructed in good grooming and personal hygiene habits. - 20.
-The foster parents shall ensure each child is provided with opportunities for regular recreational activities and exercise. - 21.
-The foster parents shall ensure each child shall be provided with ageappropriate activities and equipment. - 22.
-The use of television, videos, computer games and other screen time activities shall be monitored and time limited.
+Foster parents shall ensure that each child has sufficient sleep for their age and physical condition. - 19.
+Foster parents shall instruct each child in good grooming and personal hygiene habits. - 20.
+Foster parents shall ensure each child is provided with opportunities for regular recreational activities and exercise. - 21.
+Foster parents shall ensure each child shall be provided with age appropriate activities and equipment. - 22.
+Foster parents shall monitor and time limit the use of television, videos, computer games, and other screen time activities.